yuqitanyq/tp/docs/DeveloperGuide.md

 * 2a.
 LibTask has no stored patrons.

     * 2a1.
-LibTask shows an empty list.
+LibTask shows an empty patron list.

   Use case ends.

 ### UC03: Editing a patron on LibTask